ept/neo4j-scala-template/README.md

 the application, enabling a fairly rapid development cycle.
 (It's still not great though.
 If you have an idea to make it faster, please let me know.)

+To use the project in Eclipse, you must have the Eclipse Scala plugin installed.
+You should also do a full Maven build before using Eclipse, to ensure you have all the dependencies.
+Then you should be able to do "File -> Import -> General -> Existing Projects into Workspace" and be ready to go.
+Note that at the time of writing, the Eclipse Scala plugin appears to have a bug which causes it not to write any class files to the target directory.

 Useful links
 ------------